karthikeyaGit61/angular-wysiwyg/README.md

 > For version >=1.0.7 its a requirement to use node version >=18.18.2 because of the `eslint` dependencies.

 Using npm:
-> npm install fusion-angular-wysiwyg
+> npm install @fusion/angular-wysiwyg

 Using yarn:
-> yarn add fusion-angular-wysiwyg
+> yarn add @fusion/angular-wysiwyg

 ## Usage